 Like the rest of Iceland, it can be difficult to stay on a budget in Reykjavik, so I recommend spending the afternoon relaxing in a venue of your choice.
 Whether it’s taking one last dip in a local pool, hanging out in the botanical gardens or going to a local cafe with free coffee refills, staying in one place will keep expenses down and give you a nice mellow afternoon after a hectic week of driving the Ring Road!

-Don’t try to see all of Iceland if you only have 7 days for your Iceland itinerary!
+Don’t try to see all of Iceland if you only have 6 days in Iceland.
 Instead, focus on a specific part of Iceland and if it is your first time visiting the country, then exploring South Iceland will allow you see a number of fantastic sites both on and off the main tourist trail.
 This South Iceland itinerary will also allow you to have some flexibility as if you can’t see a particular site due to bad weather at the start of your trip you can make your way back there when you return to Reykjavik.

 Are you planning a trip to Iceland?
 Was this South Iceland itinerary useful?
 Add a comment below!